Algebraic Surfaces in Positive Characteristic: Birational geometry of surfaces

 \section{Birational geometry of surfaces}

-From this section on, we study surfaces.
-To start with, we discuss the birational geometry of smooth surfaces, which turns out to be basically the same as over the complex numbers.
-Unless otherwise stated, results can be found in \cite{Badescu}.
+From this section on, we study smooth surfaces.
+To start with, we discuss their birational geometry, which turns out to be ``basically the same'' as over the complex numbers.
+Unless otherwise stated, results and proofs can be found in \cite{Badescu}, and we refer to \cite{BoHu} for an overview different from ours.